 3. A Contribution from Kansas (Sort Of)

-In 1899, Kansas frontiersman Charles “Buffalo” Jones captured a bighorn sheep (but not in the Sunflower State) and added it to the National Zoo’s collection.
+In 1899, Kansas frontiersman Charles “Buffalo” Jones added a bighorn sheep (although it was captured outside of the Sunflower State) to the Smithsonian National Zoo’s collection.

 4. The Zoo's Most Famous Residents are Giant Pandas